cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/component.md

 aliases: /service_composition/component/
 ---

-# Introduction

-Nowadays the standard architecture for new applications is "micro-services", meaning that an application is comprised of multiple services
-(even a lot of them) which could be a part of the "cloud-native" directive.
-In Cloudify recommended architecture each service and the entire application is a separate deployment, so in order to support handling of application deployment and lifecycle of services the "Component" node type enables the user to connect a deployment to another deployment, in effect enabling "chaining" of applications or services.

 # Component

 A basic type which allows uploading provided blueprint to Cloudify manager or using previously uploaded blueprint, and creating a separate deployment